phantomaton-ai/planchette/SKETCH.md

 ## Session

+A session represents an LLM's current working system environment, similar to a command-line shell session.
+It offers the following API:

 - `close(file)`: Remove a file from the active workspace.
 - `edit(file, content, window?)`: Modify the content of a file
 - `execute(command, input?)`: Execute a shell command.